RubixML/Credit/README.md

 Institutions: (1) Department of Information Management, Chung Hua University, Taiwan.
 (2) Department of Civil Engineering, Tamkang University, Taiwan. other contact information: 886-2-26215656 ext.
 3181

 ### References
-[1] Yeh, I. C., & Lien, C. H. (2009).
+>- Yeh, I. C., & Lien, C. H. (2009).
 The comparisons of data mining techniques for the predictive accuracy of probability of default of credit card clients.
 Expert Systems with Applications, 36(2), 2473-2480.
+>- Dua, D. and Graff, C. (2019).
+UCI Machine Learning Repository [http://archive.ics.uci.edu/ml].
+Irvine, CA: University of California, School of Information and Computer Science.